Fxmm973/MSER-DDI/README.md

-# UAID-DDI: Reliability and Transportability of Low-Supervision DDI Prediction for Pharmacotherapy Safety
+# UAID-DDI: Reliability assessment of low-supervision drug-drug interaction event prediction across benchmarks

 Official implementation of the paper *"Reliability and Transportability of Low-Supervision DDI Prediction for Pharmacotherapy Safety"*.